spatie/laravel-data/README.md

 ### Transformers

-Each property of a data object should be converted into something that is usefull to communicate over json.
+Each property of a data object should be converted into a type that is usefull to communicate via json.
 For example a `Carbon` object, should it be converted to `16-05-1994` or `16-05-1994T00:00:00+00`?

 With this package you're free to decide how this transformation is done by using  transformers.
 A transformer is a simple class that implements the `Transformer` interface: